Faithful and Efficient Explanations for Neural Networks via Neural Tangent Kernel Surrogate Models: Summary and conclusions

 \section{Summary and conclusions}

-\paragraph{Impact of linear surrogate modeling for explainability.} We have shown evidence supporting the choice of the $\ntk$ as a robust feature space for a kernel surrogate model.
-Our choice of a linear surrogate model model allows us to separate the terms from each training datapoint to form an attribution (Section~\ref{sec:attribution_w_kernels}).
-Note that while the choice of the linear model implies every training datapoint will contribute some weight to the decision, we observed that the highest attributed images from the $\ntk$ have relatively small mass compared to the bulk contribution (see Figure~\ref{fig:AttributionAll}), suggesting that the central tendency of the distribution, rather than a few exemplar outliers, are the main source of decision making.
-We contrast this to visualizing the few most similar datapoints for attribution (as in Figure~\ref{fig:traceback}).
-Presenting the top most similar training images without the context of how much those images actually influence the decision compared to the bulk of training images may be misleading to human interpreters.
+\textbf{Impact of Linear Surrogate Modeling for Explainability.} We have shown evidence supporting the choice of the $\ntk$ as a consistently faithful choice of kernel function for a surrogate model (table~\ref{tab:MainResultsTable}).
+We made this determination by measuring the correlation between the kGLM surrogate and the NN, which is an improvement over past methodologies.
+Our choice of a linear model as surrogate model allows us to separate the attribution terms from each training datapoint, and ensures the central value of the attribution distribution is coupled to the kGLM's logit, and therefore the NN which it approximates (Section~\ref{sec:attribution_w_kernels}).
+We observed that the highest attributed images from the $\trNTK$ have relatively small mass compared to the bulk contribution, suggesting that the properties of the bulk, rather than a few outliers, are the main source driving decision making.
+We believe this is a result of the cosine normalization we apply in our definition of the $\ntk$, as the unnormalized $\ntk^0$ shows a much tighter IQR of attribution (see appendix~\ref{appendix:predicted_class_attribution_mass}), and in fact, this pattern exists between all normalized vs un-normalized kernel functions.
+This directly visualizes the intuition that the cosine normalization ``smooths-out'' the attribution \citep{TraceIn}.
+Because the properties of the bulk drive classification, we conclude that presenting the top highest attribution training images without the context of the entire distribution of attribution is potentially misleading as a form of explanation, i.e., the assumption of sparsity in explain-by-example strategies is misguided.